barn2plugins/posts-data-table/readme.txt

 = Will the posts table work with my theme? =
 The plugin has been designed to work with different WordPress themes and will take the styling from your theme for the fonts etc. where possible.
-If any parts don't match your site as well as you would like, you can restyle it using CSS or [contact us](https://barn2.co.uk/contact-a-wordpress-designer/) about our customization service.

 = Does the posts table work with custom post types? = No, it only displays standard Posts at the moment.
 Our [Pro Version](https://barn2.co.uk/wordpress-plugins/posts-table-pro/) supports custom post types, as well as taxonomies, custom fields, and much more.

 = Can I change the width of the columns? =
 The column widths are calculated automatically by the plugin, based on the contents of each column.
 However you can override this for one (or more) columns by setting an exact width.
 You would need to add some code to your theme (or in a custom plugin) to do this.
 The filter to hook into is 'posts_data_table_column_default'.
 Here's an example setting the title column to 80px;

 `
 add_filter( 'posts_data_table_column_defaults', 'pdt_change_posts_table_defaults' );